Academic Policies

 Academic Resources for Student Success

-The UNLV Disability Resource Center (Campus Resource Center (CRC), across Harmon from the Lied Library, 702-895-0866) provides resources for students with disabilities.
-Students who believe that they may need academic accommodations due to a permanent disability, temporary or permanent medical need, or academic support due to pregnancy are encouraged to contact the DRC as early as possible in the academic term.
-A Disabilities Specialist will discuss what options may be available to you.
-Students who are already registered with the DRC should request their accommodations online each semester, and make an appointment to discuss their accommodations with their instructors.
+The UNLV Disability Resource Center (Campus Resource Center (CRC), across Harmon from the Lied Library, telephone 702-895-0866) provides resources for students with disabilities.
+Students in need of accommodations due to a disability, temporary injury, or academic support due to pregnancy are encouraged to apply with the UNLV Disability Resource Center (DRC) online at https://www.unlv.edu/drc.
+Current DRC students should request their accommodations online each semester and work with their assigned DRC staff member to answer any questions.

 Librarians are available to consult with students on research needs, including developing research topics, finding information, and evaluating sources.
 To make an appointment with a subject expert for this class, please visit the Libraries’ Research Consultation website.
 You can also ask the library staff questions via chat and text message.